51ԹϺ

 Five young men and women gather in a semi-circle, smiling and collaborating on a work project.

 When 401(k) and other defined contribution (DC) plans came into existence, the industry focused on access.
 The thought was that if only employees had these plans available, everyone would immediately become retirement and investment experts on their own.
-That generally didn't happen.
+That generally didn’t happen.
 So, we spent the last 10-20 years focusing on making the process to save for retirement easier for employees.
-The use of automated features, including automatic (auto) enrollment, and Qualified Default Investment Alternatives (QDIAs) was used by plan sponsors to help take advantage of human inertia and get people enrolled in their plans.
-Target date funds (TDFs), which are built to help ensure asset allocation would adjust automatically over time, have typically become the standard QDIA for many plans.
-The problem now is that while this helps, it doesn't solve the issue for everyone.
+The use of automated features, including automatic (auto) enrollment and auto-increase became a way for plan sponsors to help take advantage of human inertia and get people enrolled in their plans.
+This included the use of target date funds (TDFs), which help ensure the asset allocation adjusts automatically over time, as the Qualified Default Investment Alternative (QDIA) for many plans.
+The problem now is that while these features help, they don’t solve the issue for everyone.
 That same inertia that is counted on to get people into the plan can also be what keeps people out of the plan, particularly if they miss the auto enrollment period.

 The reality is nearly half of U.S. workers don’t participate in a retirement plan.